mmistakes/made-mistakes-jekyll/_posts/mastering-paper/2013-07-31-introduction-tool-guide.md

 comments: true
 ---

-Paper by 53 and me were BFFs from the start.
+Paper by FiftyThree and me were BFFs from the start.
 Spread across my journals you'd find around 600 pages with creation times ranging from 30 minutes to 4 hours.
 A conservative estimate has me logged at around 500 hours of drawing and painting in this iOS app --- which is kind of crazy when I think about it.
 I'm not sure if that qualifies me as a good teacher or not, but I'm going to try and expand on some tips and techniques I've previously written about in this multi-part series.

 {% include toc.html %}